A typical gasoline automotive engine operates at around 25% to 30% of thermal efficiency.

 Otto Cycle – Four Stroke Engine

-The Otto cycle is a set of processes used by spark ignition internal combustion engines (two stroke or four stroke cycles).
-Nikolaus August Otto first designed what is known as the four stroke engine.
-A stroke refers to the full travel of the piston along the cylinder, in either direction.
-Therefore each does not correspond to single thermodynamic process given in chapter Otto Cycle – Processes.
+The Otto cycle is a set of processes used by spark-ignition internal combustion engines (two-stroke or four-stroke cycles).
+Nikolaus August Otto first designed what is known as the four-stroke engine.
+A stroke refers to the full travel of the piston along with the cylinder in either direction.
+Therefore each does not correspond to a single thermodynamic process given in chapter Otto Cycle – Processes.

-- the intake stroke – The piston moves from top dead center (TDC) to bottom dead center (BDC) and the cycle passes points 0 → 1.
-In this stroke the intake valve is open while the piston pulls an air-fuel mixture into the cylinder by producing vacuum pressure into the cylinder through its downward motion.
+- the intake stroke – The piston moves from the top dead center (TDC) to the bottom dead center (BDC), and the cycle passes points 0 → 1.
+In this stroke, the intake valve is open while the piston pulls an air-fuel mixture into the cylinder by producing vacuum pressure into the cylinder through its downward motion.

-- the compression stroke – The piston moves from bottom dead center (BDC) to top dead center (TDC) and the cycle passes points 1 → 2 .
-In this stroke both the intake and exhaust valves are closed, therefore the fuel-air mixture is compressed.
-At the end of this stroke the fuel-air mixture is ignited by a spark, which causes further increase in pressure and temperature in the chamber.
-At the end of this stroke the crankshaft has completed a full 360 degree revolution.
+- the compression stroke – The piston moves from the bottom dead center (BDC) to the top dead center (TDC), and the cycle passes points 1 → 2.
+In this stroke, both the intake and exhaust valves are closed.
+Therefore the fuel-air mixture is compressed.
+At the end of this stroke, the fuel-air mixture is ignited by a spark, which causes a further increase in pressure and temperature in the chamber.
+At the end of this stroke, the crankshaft has completed a full 360-degree revolution.

-- the power stroke – The piston moves from top dead center (TDC) to bottom dead center (BDC) and the cycle passes points 2 → 3 → 4.
-In this stroke both the intake and exhaust valves are closed.
-At the beginning of the power stroke, a spark ignites the fuel-air mixture in the combustion chamber, which in turn causes a very rapid combustion of the fuel.
-In this stroke the piston is driven towards the crankshaft, the volume in increased, and the pressure falls as work is done by the gas on the piston.
+- the power stroke – The piston moves from the top dead center (TDC) to the bottom dead center (BDC), and the cycle passes points 2 → 3 → 4.
+In this stroke, both the intake and exhaust valves are closed.
+At the beginning of the power stroke, a spark ignites the fuel-air mixture in the combustion chamber, which causes very rapid combustion of the fuel.
+In this stroke, the piston is driven towards the crankshaft, the volume increases, and the pressure falls as work is done by the gas on the piston.

 - the exhaust stroke.
-The piston moves from bottom dead center (BDC) to top dead center (TDC) and the cycle passes points 4 → 1 → 0.
-In this stroke the exhaust valve is open while the piston pulls an exhaust gases out of the chamber.
-At the end of this stroke the crankshaft has completed a second full 360 degree revolution.
+The piston moves from the bottom dead center (BDC) to the top dead center (TDC), and the cycle passes points 4 → 1 → 0.
+The exhaust valve is open in this stroke while the piston pulls exhaust gases out of the chamber.
+At the end of this stroke, the crankshaft has completed a second full 360-degree revolution.

 Comparison of Actual and Ideal Otto Cycles

-In this section it is shown an ideal Otto cycle in which there are a lot of assumptions differs from actual Otto cycle.
+This section shows an ideal Otto cycle in which there are a lot of assumptions that differ from the actual Otto cycle.
 The main differences between the actual and ideal Otto engine appear in the figure.
-In reality, the ideal cycle does not occur and there are many losses associated with each process.
+In reality, the ideal cycle does not occur, and there are many losses associated with each process.
 For an actual cycle, the shape of the pV diagram is similar to the ideal, but the area (work) enclosed by the pV diagram is always less than the ideal value.
 The ideal Otto cycle is based on the following assumptions:

 - Closed cycle.
 The largest difference between the two diagrams is the simplification of the intake and exhaust strokes in the ideal cycle.
-In the exhaust stroke, heat Qout is ejected to the environment, in a real engine, the gas leaves the engine and is replaced by a new mixture of air and fuel.
+In the exhaust stroke, heat Qout is ejected into the environment.
+In a real engine, the gas leaves the engine and is replaced by a new mixture of air and fuel.